ALL-COUNTY HONORS CHORUS

 Amada Tant, Hendersonville Middle School

-Now in its seventh year, the All-County High School Honors Chorus (the Honors Chorus) has expanded to include Middle School students.
+Now in its 14th year, the All-County Honors Chorus (the Honors Chorus) serves both Middle and High School students.
 This initiative is an outreach program of the Carolina Concert Choir, a non-profit organization.
-This year, the project was supported by a grant from The Community Foundation of Henderson County, the North Carolina Arts Council administered by the Arts Council of Henderson County, Henderson County TDA, and by a generous donation from Dr. and Mrs. Stuart Glassman.
+During 2023, the project was supported by a grant from The Community Foundation of Henderson County, the North Carolina Arts Council administered by the Arts Council of Henderson County, and by generous donations from several patrons.

 This is the only choral program to honor and focus on area high school and middle school choral students.
 Diverse students are auditioned in September from all four Henderson County high schools, middle schools, area private schools, and home schools.
 The school choral teachers prepare the students for auditions and one-day clinic.
-The clinic was held on Friday, November 18 and the Honors Chorus presented a concert for the community on Saturday, November 19, 2016 at Grace Lutheran Church in Hendersonville, NC.
-Once again, Professor Lawrence Doebler served as guest clinician and conductor.
-He was joined by his daughter-in-law Dr. Liz Doebler as the middle school clinician and conductor.
+The 2023 clinic was held on Friday, November 17 and the Honors Chorus presented a concert for the community on Saturday, November 18, 2023, at Grace Lutheran Church in Hendersonville, NC.
+Dr. Michael Lancaster served as guest clinician and conductor.
+He was joined by Mr. Noah Melton, music instructor in Durham, NC as the middle school clinician and conductor.
+The High School students are accompanied by Ms. Susan Clearman, the Carolina Concert Choir accompanist.
+The Middle School students are accompanied by Mr. Stephen Klein, Director of Music at Trinity Presbyterian Church in Hendersonville, NC.

 In 2012 and 2013, the one-day choral clinics/next-day concert formats were performed by auditioned students under the direction of guest clinician/conductor Dr. Michael Lancaster, Director of Choral Activities at Western Carolina University.
 The concerts were a tremendous success for the students and audience.
-In 2014 when Professor Lawrence Doebler became the Artstic Director/Conductor of the Carolina Concert Choir, he conducted the 2014 clinic/concert on November 22, 2014 at Trinity Presbyterian Church in Hendersonville to a full house.
-Professor Doebler has invited the Honors Chorus to perform with the Carolina Concert Choir Christmas concerts on Friday, December 2, 2016 AT 7:30 pm and Saturday, December 3, 2016 at 3:00 pm in the Thomas Auditorium of Blue Ridge Community College.
+In 2014 when Professor Lawrence Doebler became the Artstic Director/Conductor of the Carolina Concert Choir, he conducted the 2014, 2015, 2016, and 2017 clinics and concerts to full houses at Trinity Presbyterian and Grace Lutheran Churches in Hendersonville, NC.
+Professor Doebler invited the Honors Chorus to perform with the Carolina Concert Choir Christmas concerts, and this tradition continues.
+Since 2018, Dr. Michael Lancaster, Artistic Director and Conductor of the Carolina Concert Choir has led the All-County Honors Chorus clinics and concerts.
+All performance since 2018 have been at Grace Lutheran Church in Hendersonville, NC to capacity crowds.

-We applaud the choral teachers of Henderson County High Schools and Middle Schools who prepared the students to audition and perform the music for the clinic and concerts.
+We applaud the choral teachers of Henderson County High Schools and Middle Schools who help prepare and audition the students to attend and perform the music during the clinic and concerts.